bbatsov/metaredux/presentations.md

 ### In Bulgarian

-My ability to express myself in English is somewhat limited, so when I want to share something really deep and profound with the world I have to do in the Bulgarian.[^1]
+My ability to express myself in English is somewhat limited, so when I want to share something really deep and profound with the world I have to do it in Bulgarian.[^1]

 * [The Books That Every Programmer Must Read](https://www.youtube.com/watch?v=H6OQ2RESp4s) (HackConf 2015)
 * [How to Teach Ourselves to Program in 10+ Years](https://www.youtube.com/watch?v=B54nJHzXK1g) (HackConf 2016)